Crawkidile/Sean-BSE-25/index.md

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/eRlc9itsqys?si=54tGyHwXDZxcFkUZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My project is the MagicMirror, which combines the use of a mirror with a personal assistant.
 The initial components that I used were a Raspberry Pi 4, which is used to power the Mirror, and a 7" LCD Screen, to display it on.
 The LCD Screen connects to the Raspberry Pi via an HDMI connection.
 So far, I managed to install the MagicMirror Operating System on the Raspberry Pi itself, with both Node.js and npm.
 I also managed to connect the Pi to the screen and have customized the display to include useful information such as the weather, the time, and CPU information.